Features

 Create a subscription token

-Subscription tokens should be created on the server and passed to the client.
-You can create a new endpoint to generate a token, checking things like user permissions or channel subscriptions.
+Your application must create tokens on the server and pass them to the client.
+You can create a new endpoint to generate a token, ensuring that the user is authorized to subscribe to a given channel and topics.

 Here's an example of a server endpoint that creates a token, scoped to a user's channel and specific topics.